 Strehlow, Theodor Georg Heinrich.
 Songs of Central Australia.
 Sydney: Angus and Robertson, 1971.

-Studley, John.
-“Sustainable Knowledge Systems and Resource Stewardship: In Search of Ethno-forestry Paradigms for the Indigenous Peoples of Eastern Kham.”
-Ph.D Dissertation.
-2005. (http://magpie.lboro.ac.uk/dspace/handle/2134/2101)
+———.
+“Sustainable Knowledge Systems and Resource Stewardship: In Search of Ethno-Forestry Paradigms for the Indigenous Peoples of Eastern Kham,” 2005.

 Suzuki, David, and Peter Knudtson, eds.
 Wisdom of the Elders: Honoring Sacred Native Visions of Nature.
 New York: Bantam, 1992.

 Swan, Brian, ed.
 Smoothing the Ground: Essays on Native American Oral Literature.
-Berkeley, Calif.: University of California Press, 1983.
+Berkeley, CA: University of California Press, 1983.

 Tanner, Adrian.
 “Ritual Relations Between Hunters and Game Animals Killed.”
 In Bringing Home Animals: Religious Ideology and Mode of Production of the Mistassini Cree Hunters, 136–52.
 London: C. Hurst and Co., 1979.

-Taylor, Bron.
-Dark Green Religion: Nature Spirituality and the Planetary Future.
-Berkeley and Los Angeles, CA: University of California Press, 2010.
+———.
+Dark Green Religion: Nature, Spirituality, and the Planetary Future.
+Berkeley, CA: University of California Press, 2010.

 Tedlock, Dennis, and Barbara Tedlock.
 Teachings from the American Earth: Indian Religion and Philosophy.
-New York: Liveright Publishing Corp., 1992.
+New York: Liveright Publishing Corporation, 1992.

 Thornton, Thomas F. Being and Place among the Tlingit.
 Seattle, WA: University of Washington Press, 2008.